jkjung-avt/training_results_v5.0/Inventec/benchmarks/bert/implementations/P8000_ngc23.09_pytorch/README.md

    Note:

-   * Rename "compute-h100-1" if you are using a different slurm compute node.
+   * Rename "compute-h100-1" if you are using a different Slurm compute node.
    * It's a good idea, before you start `run.sub`, to verify that there is no process occupying the CPUs/GPUs/memory on the compute node.
 For example, do `docker ps -a` and `docker rm <CONTAINER ID>` to remove all running/pending containers.
    * You could adjust experiment setting in the `env.sh` script.

-   The above `sbatch` command would output the slurm batch job id.
-You could track progress of the slurm batch job by checking the corresponding log file.
+   The above `sbatch` command would output the Slurm batch job id.
+You could track progress of the Slurm batch job by checking the corresponding log file.

    ```bash
    tail -f slurm-<SLURM JOB ID>.out